 Innovation: the successful introduction of new products or practices into the market, and the successful implementation of novel ideas into practice

 Is the minor in entrepreneurship and innovation for me?

 Yes!
 An entrepreneurship curriculum is useful for students in all career fields.
 Students who would find the minor helpful include:

 - Fine arts and liberal arts students interested in self-employment or freelancing

 - Science, health science, and engineering students intending to work for innovative companies

-- Students concerned about social or environmental issues looking for new ways to make a difference in their communities
+- Students who are concerned about social or environmental issues, and are looking for new ways to make a difference in their communities

-- Those seeking careers as accountants, lawyers, and doctors, who may start their own practice or have entrepreneurial clients
+- Those pursuing careers as accountants, lawyers, and doctors, who may start their own practice or have entrepreneurial clients

 - Any student interested in learning the language of entrepreneurship